-In today’s industry scenario still, there is conventional technology used that may impose the pollution or become the source of it.
+In today’s industry scenario still, there is conventional technology used that may impose pollution or become the source of it.

-Source of pollution – here talking about the organization, any activity, process, product, or services causing pollution, is the source of pollution.
+Source of pollution – here talking about the organization, any activity, process, product, or service causing pollution, is the source of pollution.
 Some examples of sources of pollution are Chimneys, Process dust/odor in the air, machine noise, paper / plastic use, scrap/waste disposal/dumping to the ground/water, etc.

 Companies are continuing to recognize the need to manage their environmental challenges and contribute towards finding solutions to the issues facing us all.